nitin100994/interview-prep-beyond-dsa/01-data-structures/arrays/02-move-zero/02-move-zero.md

 ✅ In-place operation that maintains relative order.

 -------
-## Another Approach using swapping and only for loop
+## Another Approach using coping than using another loop to add zero at end.

 function moveZeroes(nums) {
     let pos = 0;